CBC.ca: Content

 The websites include news from the CBC News website, an extensive sports section, music, science, technology and entertainment pages.
 CBC/Radio-Canada also offers an extensive, free archives service showcasing pivotal moments in Canadian history from the 1930s on.
 Over 8,000 online clips and interviews from news and information programs provide an in-depth look at Canada's past.

-In 2004, CBC began offering RSS feeds, and in 2005, it launched a new online arts and entertainment magazine.
+In 2004, the CBC began offering RSS feeds, and in 2005, it launched a new online arts and entertainment magazine.

 In 2006, CBC.ca underwent another redesign after extensive study, with improvements to standards compliance.

 In March 2008, the website added a comments section to most news items, allowing feedback on stories.

 Podcasting

-In 2005, CBC began podcasting some of its programs as a pilot project, including CBC Radio One's national science and technology program, Quirks and Quarks, CBC Radio 3's Canadian Music Podcast, and limited podcasting of CBLA's popular Metro Morning show.
+In 2005, the CBC began podcasting some of its programs as a pilot project, including CBC Radio One's national science and technology program, Quirks and Quarks, CBC Radio 3's Canadian Music Podcast, and limited podcasting of CBLA's popular Metro Morning show.

-In May 2006, CBC added several more podcasts, including Dispatches, best-of editions of Outfront, As It Happens, Ideas, The Current and Definitely Not the Opera, weekly podcasts from regional radio stations and Editor's Choice, a daily showcase of notable network programming.
+In May 2006, the CBC added several more podcasts, including Dispatches, best-of editions of Outfront, As It Happens, Ideas, The Current and Definitely Not the Opera, weekly podcasts from regional radio stations and Editor's Choice, a daily showcase of notable network programming.

 Awards

-In 2003, CBC won an Online News Association award in the "service journalism" category for its coverage of the SARS epidemic.
+In 2003, the CBC won an Online News Association award in the "service journalism" category for its coverage of the SARS epidemic.
 In 2004, CBC.ca was the only organization to win two awards from the Online News Association – one in the "specialty journalism" category for Canada Votes, its coverage of the 2004 Canadian federal election, and one in the "service journalism" category for ADR Database, a project from the CBC News investigative unit.
 CBC.ca was also a finalist in the "online commentary" category for "Words: Woes and Wonder", a series of columns about the English language.

 In 2007, CBCNews.ca won the 2006 RTNDA award for best overall use of new media in Canada.